 Confidence interval in statistics refers to a range between which the value of a surveyed parameter will fall.
 99% confidence interval means 99 out of 100 values will fall within that confidence interval and only 1% will fall over or below that range.
 For example, if we survey a population for their height and the average height being 1.7 meters with 99% confidence level and the confidence interval being 1.68 to 1.72, then in 99 out of 100 surveys the average value will fall between 1.68 and 1.72.

-2 Easy Ways to Calculate 99 Confidence Interval in Excel
+How to Calculate 99 Confidence Interval in Excel: 2 Easy Ways

 1. Using CONFIDENCE Function